knowledgehacker/FileSyncer/README.txt

-FileSyncer is a small tool to synchronize the create/delete and change operations on the current directory to a specified remote server.
+FileSyncer is a small tool based on ssh to synchronize the create/delete and change operations on a directory to a specified remote server.
-This is an experimental release, it only monitor the operations for one minute.
+This is an experimental release.
 Have fun:-)

 Constraints:
 1. Currently only support linux-to-linux.